Detecting Functional Communities in Complex Networks: Network functions and the largest eigenvalue of the adjacency matrix

 \section{Network functions and the largest eigenvalue of the adjacency matrix}

-The largest eigenvalue of the adjacency matrix of networks without community structure can be used to characterize synchronization and percolation phenomenon.
-Below, we discuss the significance of the largest eigenvalue of network adjacency matrix for these network functions.
+The largest eigenvalue of a network's adjacency matrix in the absence of community structure can be used to characterize both synchronization and percolation phenomenon.
+In this section, as background, we discuss the significance of the largest eigenvalue of network adjacency matrix for these network functions.